Conferences and Symposia

 The University of Dayton, through the Human Rights Studies program, has organized major local, national and international conferences focusing on the rights of the vulnerable and exploited: children, women, migrants, refugees and trafficked persons.
-Many of these conferences lead to sustained initiatives.
+Many of these conferences have led to sustained initiatives.

 Publications & initiatives